nareus/Raspberry-Pi-basic-Optical-Data-Transfer/README.md

 # Raspberry-Pi-basic-Optical-Data-Transfer

+<h3>All builds go in the builds folder</h3>

 Programs for Data transfer using LDRs, Transistors and LEDs.

-<h2>All builds go in the builds folder</h2>

 Refferences
   <ul>